 How to deep clean cast iron

 How to clean a cast iron pan with rust on it?
-Or charred remains?
-This salt method will clean a rusty pan and a charred one:
+Or even with charred remains?
+This salt method will deep clean your cast iron skillet:

-- Take a warm pan and then use coarse salt with a spoonful of coconut oil and scrub.
+- Take a warm pan and then use a spoonful of coarse salt with same of coconut oil and scrub.

 - Use a paper towel to wipe it out, and rinse with very warm water